Manage Ruby dependencies with Dependabot

 There are 2 safeguards to prevent unauthorised code changes.
 Firstly, Dependabot can only update the repositories that we explicitly allow on GitHub.
 This prevents code changes to other repos.
 Secondly, we’ve set up branch protection for all repos with the

 govuk label.
-This prevents Dependabot from writing directly to master.
+This prevents Dependabot from writing directly to main.